Solar panels and lighting

 12V x 105AH = 1260 / 100 = 12.6 Watt Hours

 In other words, a fully charged battery will store enough energy for 12.6 hours powered on 100-watt appliance.

 Although you have a brief description of each solar battery type given above, you might still have some doubts about which one of them you should really opt for.

 Based both on the opinion of retailers and consumers, Li-ion based batteries are currently the best possible option for storing solar energy.

-For high power solar flood lights you have to choose between lead acid and lithium based batteries.
-Lead acid batteries are currently cheaper, but they have much lower specific energy, which means that they require more cells (increasing size and weight of the battery) to store the same amount of energy as lithium based batteries.
+For high power solar flood lights, you have to choose between lead-acid and lithium-based batteries.
+Lead-acid batteries are currently cheaper, but they have much lower specific energy, which means that they require more cells (increasing size and weight of the battery) to store the same amount of energy as lithium-based batteries.
 Li-ion batteries are becoming gradually cheaper, plus the high price pays off within a time since higher life expectancy means you will have to change the battery less often.
-Unlike Ni-Cd and Ni-MH batteries, Li-ion based batteries require no maintenance and this is a good aspect for the average users, who cannot invest much of personal time in constantly checking-up with the condition of the battery.
+Unlike Ni-Cd and Ni-MH batteries, Li-ion based batteries require no maintenance and this is a good aspect for the average users, who cannot invest much of their personal time in constantly checking-up with the condition of the battery.